mpfi-dsp/GoldDigger/README.md

 ```
 sh build.sh
 ```
+5. Manually edit config.py to set the relevant information

-5. Run the docker container:
+6. Run the docker container:
 ```
 sh run_docker.sh
 ```

-6. In your browser, go to
+7. In your browser, go to
     http://0.0.0.0:8000

-7. Give yourself a high five.
+8. Give yourself a high five.